jlouis/dht/test/README.md

 *NOTE:* We use a time resolution of `milli_seconds` for the models and we assume this is the “native” time resolution.
 This makes it easier to handle rather than the nano-second default which is used on the system by default.

+All time in the system is `monotonic_time()`.
+This makes all of the code time-warp-safe.

 ## Routing table

 Routing ID's are positive integers.
 They have a digital bit-representation as lists of bits.
 These bits form a binary tree structure.
 The routing table is such a “path” in such a binary tree, considering a prefix of the bit-string.
 The rules are: